TeamLEGWORK/LEGWORK/paper.md

 ---
-title: 'LEGWORK: The LISA Evolution and Gravitational Wave Orbit Kit'
+title: 'LEGWORK: A python package for computing the evolution and detectability of stellar-origin gravitational-wave sources with space-based detectors'
 tags:
   - Python
   - astronomy